 Flying with kerosene made from sunlight

 SWISS and the Lufthansa Group have concluded a strategic collaboration with the Synhelion company to bring its solar aviation fuel to market.
-This will make SWISS the first airline in the world to use ‘sun-to-liquid’ fuel.
-The process devised by Synhelion uses concentrated sunlight to produce carbon-neutral kerosene.
+This makes SWISS the world's first airline to purchase Synhelion's sun-to-liquid fuel.
+The process developed by Synhelion will use solar energy to produce renewable kerosene in the future.
 With this collaboration, SWISS and Synhelion are playing a pioneering role in the production and the adoption of sustainable aviation fuels.

 Flying with kerosene made from sunlight.

-SWISS and the Lufthansa Group have concluded a strategic collaboration with ETH Zurich spinoff Synhelion to bring solar aviation fuel to market.
-This will make SWISS the first airline in the world to use solar kerosene.
+SWISS and the Lufthansa Group have concluded a strategic collaboration with the cleantech company Synhelion to bring solar aviation fuel to market.
+This will make SWISS the first airline in the world to to purchase Sun-To-Liquid fuel from Synhelion.

 From left to right: Gianluca Ambrosetti (Co-CEO Synhelion), Philipp Stocker (F/O), Dieter Vranckx (SWISS CEO), Nadège von Hansen (F/A), Philipp Furler (Co-CEO Synhelion).